mawinkler/playground-one/docs/index.md

 ## CLI Commands of the Playground

-Besides the obvious cli tools like `kubectl`, `docker`, etc. the Playground offers you additional commands shown in the table below (and more):
+Besides the obvious cli tools like `kubectl`, etc. the Playground offers you additional commands shown in the table below (and more):

 Command | Function
 ------- | --------